Man accused of killing two Tulsa women arrested: 'I doubt ... he would have stopped,' police say

-Detectives say a transient man accused of killing two Tulsa women within about 10 days was on his way to being a serial killer.
+Detectives say a transient man who is accused of killing two Tulsa women within about 10 days could have been on his way to being a serial killer.

-Terryl Brooks, 22, is held without bond at Tulsa County jail on first-degree murder complaints related to the deaths of Star Rainbow Dancer, 69, and Elizabeth Dillard, 27.
+Terryl Brooks, 22, is held without bond in the Tulsa County jail on first-degree murder complaints related to the deaths of Star Rainbow Dancer, 69, and Elizabeth Dillard, 27.

-Tulsa Police Lt.
-Brandon Watkins said Brooks could have been on his way to becoming a serial killer.

-“You have to kill three to be a serial killer, that’s where it starts at, and thankfully as far as we know there’s no third victim,” TPD's homicide unit leader said.
+“You have to kill three to be a serial killer — that’s where it starts at, and thankfully as far as we know there’s no third victim,” said Lt.
+Brandon Watkins, the Tulsa Police Department's Homicide Unit leader.
 “It’s just the idea that the guy had killed two people in about a week's time.”

 There were signs pointing to Brooks killing again, Watkins said, based on how comfortable he was killing people he knew.